Collaborative Learning in General Graphs with Limited Memorization: Complexity, Learnability, and Reliability: Introduction

-Our another concern is the fault tolerance of the collaborative learning.
-Some of the agents may be corrupted by an adversary to elaborately share falsified experience with their peers.
-One popular choice to tolerate such faults is to let the agents make their decisions by collecting redundant experience from their peers.
-Nevertheless, considering the above memorization limit, whether or not the information redundancy can be utilized to reliably serve the learning goal is still an open problem.
+Our another concern is the fault tolerance of the collaborative learning process.
+Some agents may be corrupted by an adversary to elaborately share falsified experiences with their peers.
+In the adversarial setting, complete historical information may be very helpful for agents to make right decisions \cite{VialSS-MobiHoc21}; nevertheless, when the agents have bounded memorizing capabilities such that only few historical experiences can be memorized and shared, whether or not the limited collaboration can be exploited to reliably serve the learning goal is still an open problem.

-In this paper, we propose a collaborative learning algorithm for the multiplayer MAB problem in a general graph where each agent has bounded memorizing capacity and may be corrupted to disseminate falsified information.
-Specifically, each round in our collaborative learning algorithm includes the following three stages: \begin{itemize} \item \textbf{Disseminating}: For each agent, if it has a preference over the $K$ arms (and thus has a \textit{non-null} adoption), it disseminates its adoption over the graph through \textit{Metropolis-Hasting Random Walks} (MHRWs) in parallel. \item \textbf{Sampling}: For each agent with no preference (and thus with a \textit{null} adoption), with probability $\mu$, it chooses one of the $K$ arms uniformly at random to pull; with probability $1-\mu$, it randomly chooses one of the arms suggested by its peers in the last disseminating stage (i.e., the one it can memorize among all the suggestions) or chooses no arm if there is no suggestion received.
-For the agents with non-null adoptions, each of them makes its choice by the second branch (i.e., by letting $\mu=0$). \item \textbf{Adopting}: If pulling the arm yields reward, the agent updates its adoption to the arm; otherwise, it keeps its adoption unchanged. \end{itemize}
+In this paper, we propose a collaborative learning algorithm for multi-agent MAB problem in a general graph where each agent has bounded memorizing capacity and may be corrupted to disseminate (or share) falsified experiences.
+Specifically, our algorithm proceeds iteratively and each round of our algorithm includes the following three stages: \begin{itemize} \item \textbf{Disseminating}: For each agent, if it has a preference over the $K$ arms (and thus has a \textit{non-null} adoption), it disseminates its adoption over the graph through \textit{Metropolis-Hasting Random Walks} (MHRWs) in parallel. \item \textbf{Sampling}: For each agent with no preference (and thus with a \textit{null} adoption), with probability $\mu$, it chooses one of the $K$ arms uniformly at random to pull; with probability $1-\mu$, it uniformly chooses one of the arms suggested by its peers in the last disseminating stage or chooses no arm if there is no suggestion received.
+For the agents with non-null adoptions, each of them makes its sample decision by following the second branch (i.e., by letting $\mu=0$). \item \textbf{Adopting}: If pulling the arm yields reward, the agent updates its adoption (or preference) over the arms; otherwise, it keeps its adoption unchanged. \end{itemize}